Zika virus: sample testing advice

 Miscarriage or stillbirth

-Any case of miscarriage or stillbirth in a woman with known or possible Zika infection (having travelled to a country with active Zika virus transmission earlier in the pregnancy): appropriate samples for diagnostic testing will include maternal serum, placenta, cord tissue and fetal (brain) tissue.
+Any case of miscarriage or stillbirth in a woman with known or possible Zika infection (having travelled to a country with high or moderate risk of Zika virus transmission earlier in the pregnancy): appropriate samples for diagnostic testing will include maternal serum, placenta, cord tissue and fetal (brain) tissue.